How the Surrogacy Process Works

 4. The Medical Cycle

-Once everyone is in agreement and the contracts are signed, you will start to be prepped for the embryo transfer process at the IVF clinic your intended parents have chosen.
+Once everyone is in agreement and the contracts are signed, to continue with the process of surrogacy, you will start to be prepped for the embryo transfer process at the IVF clinic your intended parents have chosen.
 If your intended parent(s) require an egg donor, they would have already matched, completed legal contracts, and completed medical screenings for the donor by this point.
 Your reproductive endocrinologist will provide a more extensive medical screening and a cycle calendar that details the date of embryo transfer.
 From this point on, the general surrogacy medical process will look something like this:

 Preparing the embryo for transfer